List of Twin Star Exorcists characters: Former Members

-Sakura is an exorcist and is known as "Rikugō".
-She has long chestnut hair tied with a pink bow near the end and is topped with a big, white and green hat.
-In the anime, she is paired with fellow Heavenly Commander, Miku.
+Sakura is an exorcist known as "Rikugō".
+She has long chestnut hair tied with a pink bow near the ends and wears a large white and green hat.
+In the anime, she is paired with fellow Heavenly Commander Miku.
 Her weapon of choice is a scythe.
-She, like her father, has a very loud personality, shouting when speaking to anyone.
-Sakura looks up to Miku as her surrogate mother.
-In the manga, Sakura received a critical blow from Gabura during the invasion impurities, and both fell into an abyss, aside from their difference.
+Like her father, she has a loud personality and often shouts when speaking to others.
+Sakura looks up to Miku as a surrogate mother.
+In the manga, Sakura receives a critical blow from Gabura during the invasion of Impurities, and both fall into an abyss despite their differences.